pureblue-os/apps/README.md

 And under Distrobox category we have distroboxes basically.\
 And under the AppImage Category, we can have the AppImage folders, and one for randomly found appimages in the system.

-Each category at the button can have a button that says "Add Remove", "Create Distrobox", "Add Library" etc.
+Each category at the bottom can have a button that says "Add Remote", "Create Distrobox", "Add Library" etc.

 When we click on a flatpak repo, on the right pane we see a hero that says more about the remote, and under it have the app list installed from that repo.\
 When we click on a distrobox, on the right pane we see a hero that says more about the distrobox, have actions like, start/stop it, or open it in terminal, and also at the bottom of it we also have list of exportable app in the distrobox.\